Best Flowers To Grow In Your Container Garden

 11. Euphorbia Flowers

-Euphorbia's frilly, delicate little blossoms are so strikingly different from the majority of the other flowers you'll be planting in your container garden that they're a must-have merely for the aesthetic contrast they'll provide.
+Euphorbia's frilly, delicate little blossoms are strikingly different from most flowers you'll plant in your container garden.
+They're a must-have merely for the aesthetic contrast they'll provide.

 12. Geraniums